vaibhav-c/hackinsummer/readme.md

-1. For pushing code, make a new branch in the repo using git checkout -b branch_name
+1. For pushing code, make a new branch from main in the repo using git checkout -b branch_name
 2. Then make changes in your code
 3. Push the code in your branch by